 Component Objective Reference

 Motors Check the operation of the motors.

-Brakes 1 8 For instructions on how to check the brake wear, refer to chapter Checking brake lining.
+Brakes Check the operation and wearing of the brake.
+For instructions on how to check the brake wear, refer to chapter Checking brake lining.

 Mechanical component

 Component Objective Chain sprocket Check the condition of the chain sprocket With two-fall hoists, also check the return sprocket Chain guide Check the condition of the chain guide Chain bucket/bag Check the fixing and the condition of the chain bucket/bag Bearings Check the greasing of the return sprocket bearing